Iubenda logo

 In this article, we’ll take you through everything you need to know about the UK’s PECR (Privacy and Electronic Communications Regulations).

-What is PECR?
+What is the PECR?

 The Privacy and Electronic Communications Regulations (PECR) is a set of regulations in the UK that gives individuals specific privacy rights in relation to electronic marketing communications.
 The regulation governs the use of cookies and similar technologies, unsolicited electronic communications (such as spam), and the processing of personal data in the context of electronic communications services.